-- 1.1 These applications are both referred to Planning Committee as the recommendations made by your officers' conflicts with the views of Henley-on-Thames Town Council. - 1.2 The application site (which is shown on the OS extract attached as Appendix A) lies within the built-up town centre of Henley-on-Thames.
+- 1.1 These applications were deferred from the planning committee meeting on 30 August 2023 to allow for members to visit the site.
+A site visit for members was carried out on 18 September 2023. - 1.2 These applications are both referred to Planning Committee as the recommendations made by your officers' conflicts with the views of Henley-on-Thames Town Council. - 1.3 The application site (which is shown on the OS extract attached as Appendix A) lies within the built-up town centre of Henley-on-Thames.
 The site is accessible via Duke Street and Tuns Lane, to the rear.
-6 Duke Street is grade II listed and lies within the Henley Main conservation area. - 1.3 These applications seek planning permission and listed building consent for extensions and alterations to 6 Duke Street to redesign the existing flat and create an additional flat.
+6 Duke Street is grade II listed and lies within the Henley Main conservation area. - 1.4 These applications seek planning permission and listed building consent for extensions and alterations to 6 Duke Street to redesign the existing flat and create an additional flat.
 To the rear extensions are proposed at both first and second floor.
-The shopfront will be altered to provide a new door to serve both flats. - 1.4 This report sets out the justification for officers' recommendations to grant both planning permission and listed building consent having regard to the development plan and any other material planning considerations.
+The shopfront will be altered to provide a new door to serve both flats.

-1.5 Reduced copies of the plans accompanying the application are attached as Appendix B. Other documentation associated with the application can be viewed on the council's website, www.southoxon.gov.uk.
+- 1.5 This report sets out the justification for officers' recommendations to grant both planning permission and listed building consent having regard to the development plan and any other material planning considerations. - 1.6 Reduced copies of the plans accompanying the application are attached as Appendix B. Other documentation associated with the application can be viewed on the council's website, www.southoxon.gov.uk.